semihasdan/WorldGuessGame/README.md

 5. View the results and proceed to the next round
 6. After 5 rounds, see your total score

-## Scoring
+## Scoring System

 - Maximum 1000 points per round
 - Points are calculated based on the distance between your guess and the actual location
-- The further away your guess, the lower your score
+- The closer your guess, the higher your score:
+  - Within 1 km: 1000 points
+  - Within 5 km: 800-999 points
+  - Within 10 km: 600-799 points
+  - Within 50 km: 400-599 points
+  - Within 100 km: 200-399 points
+  - Within 500 km: 100-199 points
+  - Within 1000 km: 1-99 points
-- Minimum score is 0 points
+  - Over 1000 km: 0 points

 ## Technical Details

 - Built with HTML5, CSS3, and JavaScript
 - Google Maps JavaScript API and Street View API integration
 - Haversine formula for distance calculation
-- Responsive design
+- Responsive design for desktop and mobile devices

 ## Future Enhancements

-- Difficulty levels
+- Difficulty levels (Easy, Medium, Hard)
 - Multiplayer support
 - Global leaderboard
 - Custom location sets
 - Time limit option
+- Achievement system

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgments

+- Google Maps Platform for their excellent APIs
+- The open-source community for inspiration and tools